Nominee shareholders in Thailand: Understanding the risks, legal prohibitions and the future of foreign investment

 Under this provision, both the foreign investor and the Thai nominee may be held criminally liable if the arrangement enables a foreigner to operate a restricted business, falsely present the business as Thai-owned, or otherwise circumvent the Act.
 Penalties include imprisonment of up to three years, fines ranging from 100,000 to 1,000,000 Baht, or both.

 In addition, the court may order the termination of the nominee arrangement, cessation of the business operation, or cancellation of the relevant shareholding or partnership.
 These measures are intended to ensure transparency and prevent the deliberate evasion of Thailand’s foreign ownership restrictions.
+Beyond criminal penalties, authorities may invalidate commercial structures established under nominee arrangements, which can lead to the dissolution of the company, its removal from official registers, and administrative sanctions against the responsible parties.
+Affected companies may be stripped of their legal registration, rendering their operations unlawful and exposing them to the seizure or confiscation of assets.

 How do the authorities detect nominee structures in Thailand?

 For companies suspected of using nominee shareholders in Thailand, the Department of Business Development and the Ministry of Commerce actively investigate by examining the financial capacity of Thai shareholders, the origin of funds, and the contracts signed.
-If a shareholder cannot justify their contribution or signs a blank share transfer, authorities may consider that person a nominee.

 What are the legal options for foreign shareholders?